openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * credential response always returns an array when not returning a transaction_id with the option for additional meta-data
    * deferred credential response always returns an array (same as credential response)
+   * notification_id is now used for an issuance flow that can contain more than one credential

    -14